ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   \approx 1.71\: (1.43, 2.04).

-We are estimating this effect size as the reciprocal of the odds ratio (OR) of :math:`0.59\: (0.49, 0.70)` found in the Keats review; this odds ratio is the ratio of the odds of being born with NTDs in the fortified population to the odds of being born with NTDs in the unfortified population.
+We are estimating this effect size as the reciprocal of the odds ratio (OR) of :math:`0.59\: (0.49, 0.70)` found in the [Keats-et-al-2019]_ review; this odds ratio is the ratio of the odds of being born with NTDs in the fortified population to the odds of being born with NTDs in the unfortified population.
 Since the prevalence of NTDs is small, the odds ratio is very close to the risk ratio.

 To model the uncertainty in the estimate, the above RR should be drawn from a `lognormal <https://en.wikipedia.org/wiki/Log-normal_distribution>`_